NourKhal/AMLSassign--ment19_20/README.md

 In the shared drive, there are 4 folders, Task A1, Task A2, Task B1 and Task B2.
  Each folder contains the task's relative model files and data files used in tarining and testing the model.

+- To restor the eye color classifier model in emotion_detector.py script: cd into A2 directory and download the files in the following link https://drive.google.com/drive/folders/1ieqx-dwiG6Afb7u1Fz-8o15UthEWnntb to be able to restore the model using the restore_model function.

+- To restor the face shape classifier model in face_shape_classifier.py script: cd into B1 directory and download the files in the following link https://drive.google.com/drive/folders/1zsKGr5qfDgwTTkPD356SbmniAOFXWgk6 to be able to restore the model using the restore_model function.

-Download the model files from the google drive link  and save them in the project directory under the correct task directory to be able to restore the model using the restore_model function in Tasks A2, B1 and B2.
+-To restor the eye color classifier model in eye_color_classifier.py script: cd into B2 directory and download the files in the following link https://drive.google.com/drive/folders/1n5bGTqf_gIT2ybXMpL4i3XMtzE461jr- to be able to restore the model using the restore_model function.

+#### 5 - Each script is invocable individually in the command line.
+Follow the sample command line to run the scripts.
-#### 5 - Run the gender_classifier.py, emotion_detector.py, eye_color_classifier.py and face_shape_classifier.py scripts
+Run the gender_classifier.py, emotion_detector.py, eye_color_classifier.py and face_shape_classifier.py scripts
  separately (from inside the virtual env)
 Giving: